AfricanLeo/Know-Thy-Customer/README.md

 Machine learning provides the modern marketer with a number of algorithms, tools and techniques to analyse large amounts of data and reveal patterns, correlations, differences and similarities that might be hidden to the naked eye.
 Clustering algorithms belong to a family of unsupervised learning techniques that does just this.

-In this project I will perform a **customer segmentation** on the [Credit Card Dataset](https://www.kaggle.com/arjunbhasin2013/ccdata) from the [Kaggle](https://www.kaggle.com) website using clustering and dimensionality reduction techniques interchangibly.
+In this project I will perform a **customer segmentation** on the [Credit Card Dataset](https://www.kaggle.com/arjunbhasin2013/ccdata) from the [Kaggle](https://www.kaggle.com) website using clustering and dimensionality reduction techniques interchangeably.

 ## A Look At The Data